 Who may file for contested divorce?

-The innocent party has the right to lodge the divorce case against the erring spouse.
+The aggrieved spouse has the right to file the divorce case before the court against the erring spouse.

 Does he/she need to file the case personally?

-No. The filing party may be represented by a lawyer when he files the case before the Thai courts.
+No, there are instances that the petitioner or the filing party may be represented by a Thai divorce lawyer when he files the case before the Thai courts.

-No. He or she will be called to appear at least once to give his/her testimony against the erring spouse.
+The petitioner or Plaintiff will be called to appear at least once to give his/her testimony against the erring spouse.

-What if the erring party does not appear in court?
+What if the respondent/defendant does not appear in court?

 What is the effect if a party is declared in default?